 There are a number of extensions that can be used to set your title tags correctly so that they force <h2> titles to become <h1>.
-A popular example is the Header Tags extension.
-This works well, the only downside is that this means yet another extension installed.
+One example is SH404SEF, which can auto-correct your main headings.
+But personally, I like to be in control, so I don't use these options.

 Option 3: Use a template override

-Usually, template overrides are for more advanced users, but this is probably the simplest template override that exists.
-Especially in Joomla 3, creating template overrides has become extremely easy:
+Usually, template overrides are for more advanced users, but this is probably the simplest template override that exists (depending on your template provider).
+In Joomla 3, creating template overrides has become extremely easy:

 Go to Extensions > Template Manager > Templates and select the current template.
 Then go to the Create Overrides tab, click on com_content (hidden options are now shown) and click on Article.
 A code-editor window opens up.
 Now look for the following section around line 28: